 Massage Your Belly

-Giving your abdomen a gentle and loving massage can encourage your gastrointestinal tract, specifically your colon, to move stool along, effectively relieving gas and bloating.
-To give yourself an abdominal massage, follow these simple steps:
+Giving your abdomen a gentle massage can encourage your gastrointestinal tract, specifically your colon, to move stool along, helping to relieve gas and bloating.
+To give yourself an abdominal massage, University of Michigan Medicine recommends following these simple steps:

 - In a circular motion, press lightly on the right side of your stomach by the bone of your pelvis, moving your hand up until you reach your ribs.